When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

-You’d love to observe a meteor shower but you’re not sure when and where to look, or what to do.
-To ensure you don’t miss out, I’ve got you covered with tips for watching meteor showers, including the equipment needed, and how to get the best views…
+Wondering where and how to observe a meteor shower so you don’t miss out, then this post has you covered with tips for watching meteor showers, including the equipment and tips on getting the best views…

 Geminid